addexdi/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-This is a project on loops
+This directory contains if/else conditional codes